In Exercises 5–8, assume that the Poisson distribution appl... | Channels for Pearson+

 Intro to Frequency Distributions

-In the context of the Poisson distribution, the mean (denoted as λ) represents the average number of occurrences of the event in a specified interval.
+In the context of the Poisson distribution, the mean (denoted as λ, lambda) represents the average number of occurrences of the event in the specified interval.
 For this question, λ is given as 5.5, indicating that, on average, there are 5.5 hurricanes per year in the United States.
-This parameter is crucial for calculating the probabilities of different outcomes using the Poisson formula.

 Recommended video: